PiyushPI07/chat-app/README.md

  - [x] Dealing with more complicated cases ( Like when user is not online etc..)
  - [x] `/history` route for chatting history of two users
  - [x] Online offline feature added
- - [x] A user can now have his own private friendlist where he can add friends provided he has their contact number and they exixt on the platform
+ - [x] A user can now have his own private friendlist where he can add friends provided he has their contact number and they exist on the platform
  - [x] Added image and video transfer capabilities.
+ - [ ] Migrate logic to webRTC

-# Frontend:
+## Frontend:

  - [x] Login, Register components for /auth/login and /register respectively.
  - [x] Temporary component for /message route.